franzson/autocoder_external/README.md

 For more details on the AI and its architecture, please see the [main autocoder repository](https://github.com/franzson/autocoder).

-You can download an example model [here](link).
+You can download an example model [here](https://github.com/franzson/autocoder_models).

-To train models for the autocoder, see [Link text Here](https://link-url-here.org).
+To train models for the autocoder based on a single file, see [Link text Here](https://link-url-here.org).

+To train a model based on a corpus of sounds you will need to refer to the [python implementation of the autocoder](https://github.com/franzson/autocoder).

-If you want to compile the external by yourself, you need to first download and instal the Max/MSP SDK and make sure it is all set up and compiling, and then place the files in the /src/autocoder directory inside ~/Documents/Max 8/max-sdk-x.x.x/source/basics/autocoder, and the files in /build/autocoder under ~/Documents/Max 8/max-sdk-x.x.x/build/source/basics/autocoder and then open autocoder.xcodeproj in XCode.
+If you want to compile the external by yourself, you need to first download and instal the Max/MSP SDK and make sure it is all set up and compiling and then place the files in the /src/autocoder directory inside ~/Documents/Max 8/max-sdk-x.x.x/source/basics/autocoder, and the files in /build/autocoder under ~/Documents/Max 8/max-sdk-x.x.x/build/source/basics/autocoder and then open autocoder.xcodeproj in XCode.